Jchhokar2/patient-dashboard/README.md

 ## Notes

 - The database is already seeded with 20 patients so you will see data right away
-- No need to create your own MongoDB account — the connection string above connects to my Atlas cluster
+- Create your own free MongoDB Atlas cluster at cloud.mongodb.com and paste your connection string into the .env file
 - Make sure both the backend and frontend are running at the same time